ruanluyu/HotRay/README.md

 ![hotray-logo](hotray-logo.png)

-> Hotray is an open-source node graph framewrok developed in CSharp.
+> HotRay is an open-source node graph framewrok developed in CSharp.

-This project is inspired by the Redstone System in the video game Minecraft.
-You can build your own programs or services by just creating and connecting nodes in Hotray.
+HotRay is inspired by the Redstone System in Minecraft.
+You can build your own programs or services by just creating and connecting nodes in HotRay.

 ## Concepts

-There are 3 main concepts in Hotray.
+There are 3 main concepts in HotRay.

-1. Ray
+1. Ray ☄️
-2. Tick
+2. Tick ⏱️
-3. Node
+3. Node 📦

-### Ray
+### Ray ☄️

-All data is represented as "Ray"s in Hotray.
+All data is represented as "Ray"s in HotRay.

 > Example:
 > - `IntRay` contains just a 64-bits integer;